tuhlmann/reagent-material/README.md

 `https://github.com/taylorSando/om-material-ui`

 Follow its instructions to build a new version, then copy the built JavaScript and CSS files into the reagent-material project.

+## Final Words

+This example was ripped out of a larger project, it contains dependencies and code fragments that are not used in the context of this example.